1. Home

 Sappho

 Because of limitations inherent in the study of ancient history, we don't know for certain when many of these early Greek poets were born or died.
 Some dates, like those for Homer, are guesses.
-New scholarship could revise these dates.
+The new scholarship could revise these dates.
 So, this early Greek poets timeline is a way to visualize relative chronology within the same genre.
-The genres here are: epic, iambic, elegiac, and lyric poetry.
+The genres of poetry relevant here are:

 Epic Poets